PraveenAllam93/DataScience-BusinessCaseStudies/RootCauseAnalysis/README.md

    * Customer User Journey:

    <img width="396" alt="Screenshot 2023-06-07 at 15 29 08" src="https://github.com/PraveenAllam93/DataScience-BusinessCaseStudies/assets/33192828/c3730ded-0e8c-4918-9641-08110165b51f" align = 'center'>

    The basic customer user journey over marketplace products

+      * A session is the period of time that passes from the moment that an application is launched until it is closed.